Was Potential Sin by Christ Prophesied?

 Let us consider several different elements which will help us put this Old Testament prophecy into clearer focus.

-(1) There are prophecies in the Old Testament that have a dual application.
-That is, they have a rather immediate application to a more temporal circumstance; then, they also have an ultimate fulfillment in a more far-reaching spiritual event.
+There are prophecies in the Old Testament that have a dual application.
+That is, they have a rather immediate application to a more temporal circumstance.
+Then, they also have an ultimate fulfillment in a more far-reaching spiritual event.

 And what is the significance of that?
-Simply this: he never trusted Judas, knowing from the beginning of his ministry what the wayward apostle would do (see John 6:64).
+Simply this.
+He never trusted Judas, knowing from the beginning of his ministry what the wayward apostle would do (see Jn.
+6:64).

 Read the entire text carefully.
 It is a prophecy conveyed by Nathan to David.
 We are confident that the context refers first partially to Solomon, David’s immediate son, and then, in part, finally to David’s more illustrious “son,” Jesus Christ (Matthew 1:1).

 Note first that in some sense there is a reference to Solomon in the prophecy.
-This is clear from a later reference in 1 Chronicles 22:6ff, where David charged Solomon to build “a house for Jehovah” (i.e., the temple), and this very passage is cited in support of that commission (v.
-10; cf. 28:5; 2 Chronicles 6:7ff).
+This is clear from a later reference in 1 Chronicles 22:6ff, where David charged Solomon to build “a house for Jehovah” (i.e., the temple), and this very passage is cited in support of that commission (1 Chron.
+22:10; cf. 1 Chron.
+28:5; 2 Chron.
+6:7ff).

-Moreover, it is certain that God never anticipated that his beloved Christ would “commit iniquity,” and therefore possibly need “chastening” with the “rod of men” (2 Samuel 7:14).
-In a number of ways, for example, Isaiah 53 affirms the utter perfection of Jehovah’s servant, Jesus Christ.
+Moreover, it is certain that God never anticipated that his beloved Christ would “commit iniquity,” and therefore possibly need “chastening” with the “rod of men” (2 Sam.
+7:14).
+For example, Isaiah 53 affirms the utter perfection of Jehovah’s servant, Jesus Christ.
 This portion of 2 Samuel 7:14-15, therefore, obviously applies to Solomon alone.